Olé: Football

 The word Olé has also become associated with other sports since the 20th century.
-In association football, "Olé" as an interjection as used in bullfighting is believed to be first used in Brazil for Garrincha in 1958.
+In association football, "Olé" as an interjection as used in bullfighting is believed to be first used in February 1958, in a friendly match between Brazilian club Botafogo and Argentine side River Plate in Estadio Olímpico Universitario in Mexico.
+The game ended in a 1-1 draw, but became known as the match where “Ole!” was chanted for Garrincha whenever he dribbled past his marker.
 The word may be chanted by a crowd for a team or player who made an exceptional performance, and it may be used to demean the opposition when their own team put on a dominant performance, or to mock when someone failed in an attempt to achieve their aim.

 Since the 1980s, it is commonly used in football in the form of the "Olé, Olé, Olé" chant, which is sung to a tune rather than the series of isolated spoken exclamations as used in bullfighting.
 A similar form was heard in Spain in league game in 1982, and this version quickly spread to other clubs.
 This form was first sung in San Sebastián as "Campeones, hobe, hobe, hobe" (hobe means "the best" in Basque) when Real Sociedad won the 1982 La Liga title, but sung in other parts of Spain as "Oé, Oé, Oé", and in other European countries outside of Spain as "Ole, Ole, Ole".

 The current popular version of the "Olé, Olé, Olé" chant, however, was first used in a Belgian song "Anderlecht Champion" initially as "Allez, Allez, Allez, Allez" in French, which morphed into the Spanish "Olé, Olé, Olé, Olé" in a version of the song used for the 1986 FIFA World Cup, hosted in Mexico.
 This version of the chant quickly spread and is now commonly used by fans in association football worldwide; for example, has been used by the supporters of the Republic of Ireland national football team.
 The chant is also used by fans of other sport, such as the hockey team Montreal Canadiens at the Bell Centre and the Welsh rugby union.
 This chant has also been used in non-sporting events around the world.

+Tennis

+The "Olé" chant can be heard during matches at the Roland-Garros tournament.